-- •Significantly increased volume and more conservation decisions - •Admitting students with stronger academic recordssenior grades. - •AP exams - •"A lightweight or unchallenging course load in senior year can be the basis for a decision to deny admission to an applicant." - •Pop quiz-What's the significance of these Numbers: 3.7 and 1275
+- •Significantly increased volume and more conservation decisions - •Admitting students with stronger academic recordssenior grades. - •"A lightweight or unchallenging course load in senior year can be the basis for a decision to deny admission to an applicant." - Pop quiz- What's the significance this number: